Cristhern90/VGO/README.md

 # VGO
 Web app to organize the games library, it works with PHP and MYSQL

-It is necessary to install XAMPP on a server, activating apache (php) and mysql
+It's necessary a server witch php and mysql

-In php myadmin you must import the BBDD.sql file
+The BBDD.sql file contains the WebAPP database, some tables have data, but the tables relative to users (usuario, usuarioplataforma, usuariojuegoplataforma, partida, tiempojuego, top, topelemento, toprequisito) are empty